Bikram-Keshari/jsdoc101/README.md

 ## Quick Start

-**Make sure Sure Node.js and NPM are intalled**
+**Make sure Node.js and NPM are installed**

 - Clone this repository and navigate to the root folder

-- Execute command `npm install` to install the dependencies like [jsdoc](https://preview.npmjs.com/package/jsdoc) and a developement server [live-server](https://preview.npmjs.com/package/live-server)
+- Execute command `npm install` to install the dependencies like [jsdoc](https://preview.npmjs.com/package/jsdoc) and a development server [live-server](https://preview.npmjs.com/package/live-server)

 - The final step is to execute the command `npm start`